 If you have been charged with a sexual assault offence, it is the Crown’s responsibility to prove your guilt beyond a reasonable doubt.
 If charged with a sexual assault offence, it is to your benefit to retain an experienced criminal lawyer, sooner rather than later, under any circumstance.
 Beyond the charge or case itself, your lawyer will assess all circumstances surrounding the incident to ensure your rights under the Charter of Rights and Freedoms have not been violated.

-Lockyer Campbell Posner may be able to help you avoid a criminal conviction, time in jail and forced registry as a sex offender.
+Lockyer Posner Craig may be able to help you avoid a criminal conviction, time in jail and forced registry as a sex offender.

 Confidential Sexual Assault Case Consultation